Learn more about Ardor, Ignis and Nxt

 - Anything else an organization can program into the blockchain

-What to consider before buying ARDR/IGNIS
+What to consider before buying ARDR/IGNIS?

 Traders may want to investigate Ardor to see if it is a simple, cost-effective way for a business to get a flexible blockchain solution that works for them.

-Traders may find it difficult to predict the eventual value of the tokens because it’s largely dependent on what kind of uptake Ardor sees and what kinds of applications it ends up being used for.
+Traders may find it difficult to predict the eventual value of the tokens since it’s largely dependent on what kind of uptake Ardor sees and what kinds of applications it ends up being used for.

 It’s worth noting that many aspects of the Ardor blockchain are already proven.
 Nxt is now old by cryptocurrency standards – it was created back in 2013.
 It has proven its functionality and reliability since then, but traders should still investigate whether the Ardor and Ignis blockchains are likely to operate with similar reliability.